A Derandomization Framework for Structure Discovery: Applications in Neural Networks and Beyond: Other Applications

 with probability $1-\delta$.
 Here, \( \alpha = 0.878 \) is the approximation factor from~\citep{goemans1995improved}. \end{theorem} \paragraph{Proof.} Full proof can be found in Appendix~\ref{appendix:maxcut}. $ $

 To the best of our knowledge, this work is the first optimization-based derandomization of the MAXCUT problem: rather than relying on the method of conditional expectations, small-bias spaces, or explicit pseudorandom constructions~\citep{naor1990small,motwani1995randomized,mahajan1995derandomizing}.
-The empirical results of our approach for MAXCUT can be found in Appendix~\ref{app:experiments_maxcut}.
+In addition, we have conducted experiments demonstrating our optimization-based construction for solving MAXCUT.
+Full details are provided in Appendix~\ref{app:experiments_maxcut}.